Tour the stunning Santa Barbara Mission, overlooking the Pacific Ocean.

 3. Browse the nine-room Museum with historic artifacts.

-Enter the church at the Santa Barbara Mission, and peer up at the ornate altar with the crypt beneath it.
+When I entered the church at the Santa Barbara Mission, my attention was focused on the ornate altar with a crypt beneath it.

 .jpg)

-Admire the stunning Mexican Art from the 18th Century, featuring two of the biggest paintings out of the entire mission chain.
+The Mexican Art from the 18th Century caught my eye, with two of the biggest paintings out of the entire Californian mission chain.

-There’s a cross and bones above the rear door of the church, a Spanish symbol to indicate a cemetery is nearby.
+I was intrigued by the cross and bones above the rear door of the church.
+Apparently this is a Spanish symbol that communicates a cemetery is nearby.
+In this case, it's just steps away.

-See plants and trees that grew during the Mission era (1769 - 1836).
-Book a tour of the La Huerta Gardens to see olives, bananas, guava, prickly pear and citrus trees.
+It's amazing to see plants and trees over 200 years old from the Mission era (1769 - 1836).
+I wish I had booked a proper tour of the La Huerta Gardens to learn more about these fruit trees, including olives, guava, prickly pear, bananas and citrus trees.

-This is a statue of St Francis of Assisi.
+This solemn figure is a statue of St Francis of Assisi.

-6. Examine the tombstones and crypts at the Historic Cemetery
+6. Examine the crypts and tombstones at the Historic Cemetery

-The Spanish inscription above this mausoleum reads "I want to rest with the ones I love so much."
+The translation for this Spanish inscription above this mausoleum reads "I want to rest with the ones I love so much."

 7. Step inside the Historic Mausoleum.